 Getting around Disney World is easy.
 Walt Disney World has its own fantastic internal travel network.
 However, it is worth remembering that direct routes are not available to all locations, taking longer than driving.
 You will usually have to change at either a Theme Park or Disney Springs to travel to another resort.

 To learn more about transportation options when visiting Walt Disney World visit our Guide to Walt Disney World Transport.

 Driving at Walt Disney World

-Many guests choose to hire a car when in Orlando, and if you are staying in a villa, this is your only realistic option.
+Many guests choose to hire a car in Orlando, and if you are staying in a villa, this is your only realistic option.
 Orlando roads are good and well signposted.

 Parking is not free at Walt Disney World unless you have an annual pass or are a Disney Vacation Club Member.
 Complimentary parking is no longer free for Disney Resort Guests, who now have to pay a daily rate at their resort, but this does include theme park parking.